 Type 3 anodize can also vary in surface smoothness.
 The surface texture is a result of the final machining operation and the processing steps just prior to the anodize step.
 Variations are normal - although we attempt to keep the variations to a minimum.

 Ceramic is a tough material.
-A new ceramic coating was recently introduced that comes in many colors and holds up well in hard use.
-It is a two part material that requires a heat cure.
-Our baked-on finish is tougher than similar one-part room-temperature coatings, powder coats or paints.
+The Cerakote baked-on ceramic finish is tougher than similar one-component room-temperature coatings, powder coats or paints.
 Although the baked ceramic coating is tough, it is not as tough as military Type 3 hard anodize.
+The finish can chip if dropped on a hard surface.

-We apply our finish to aluminum parts directly over a prepared military Type 3 hard anodize finish.
-The anodize provides a good base for the application.
-We apply our finish directly to our stainless steel bezels after appropriate surface preparation.
+We apply Cerakote directly over a prepared military Type 3 hard anodize finish for the aluminum parts.
+The anodize provides a solid base for the application.
+We apply Cerakote directly to our stainless steel bezels after appropriate surface preparation.
+As with any finish application, careful preparation and craftsmanship are required for quality results.

 Your eyes respond to light in a logarithmic way.
 That means they require a significant percentage change in light output for your eyes to notice a small but visible change in brightness.
 A 50% (1.5x) increase or 33% (0.67x) decrease will produce a small but visible change in brightness.
 An increase or decrease of half that - 25% (1.25x) and 20% (0.80x) respectively - will probably not be noticed.

 You are probably already familiar with logarithmic scales in other areas of your life.
 For instance, earthquakes are measured using the logarithmic Richter scale.
 Sound is measured in logarithmic decibels.
 If you are a photographer, you are familier with the logarithmic f-stops and the logarithmic progression of shutter speeds.
+Even the musical notes in an equal temperament scale are logarithmically spaced.
 Logarithmic scales make it much easier to represent very large variations from tiny to huge because the scale represents a progression of ratios instead of a progression of linear units.
 The perception of most physical phenomena by our bodies - sight, sound and touch - are essentially logarithmic.
-It is difficult for us to perceve small percentage changes.
+It is difficult for us to perceive small percentage changes.

 Many people are surprised to find out that going from 0.17 to 0.25 lumens looks the same as going from 167 to 250 lumens.
-From your eye's perspective, the step size is the same in both cases.
+From your eye's perspective, the step size is the same in both cases - a small but visible change.
 Notice that in the first case we only increased by 0.08 lumens while in the second case we increased by 83 lumens - a difference of 3 orders of magnitude.

 So what is the practical difference between two flashlights with different outputs?
 If the difference is small - around 25% - you will probable never see the difference.
-If the difference is larger - around 50% - will will see the difference but it will be a small difference.
-If the difference is much larger - around 100% - you will be able to see the difference easily, but you may be surprised that it does not appear to be larger.
+If the difference is larger - around 50% - you will see the difference but it will be a small difference - and if you are not paying attention, you may miss it.
+If the difference is much larger - around 100% - it will be easy for you to see the difference, but you may be surprised that it does not appear to be larger.

 We are going to show you a simple method to take advantage of how your eyes work and how your flashlight works to see the furthest possible distance - further than you can see with other flashlights with the same output rating.
 But first, you need some additional information so you understand how this method works.